joshuawalcher/StripeSubscriptionsBigcommerce/README.md

 To get started you will need to have a BigCommerce Store.

 You will need to have nodeJS of version 10 or greater in the location where you want to install this application.
-I recommend installing NVM and using version 20.15.1 of Node.
+I recommend installing NVM and using version 20.15.1 of Node since the latest versions of Lambda use node 20.

 To install NVM:
 ```bash